***** Stone age pillow and pestle, Orkney (former title: Stone age maul, Orkney)

 The tops have three flattened surfaces

-What only struck me much later was the difference in smoothness between the rough flattened ends and the big smooth sides.
-To the touch these sides seem pleasant to hold for hands but could also result from grinding, although that seems not ‘handy’.
+What only struck me much later was the difference in smoothness between the rough flattened ‘angular’ ends and the big smooth sides.
+To the touch these sides seem pleasant to hold for hands but could also result from grinding, although that seems not ‘handy’, unless with both hands.
 Still the indentation could have helped to slow the feed of the grain under the pestle.
-The round side indentations are similar to those of the cubes, which were rather definitely not used for grinding.
+The round side indentations are similar to those of the cubes, which were rather definitely not used for grinding, but very smooth and really precise cubes, mind you.
+The cubes I think were ‘inkpots’ for whatever ink they used to whatever ends they served.
 The enigma of its use remains.

-I’ve called it a maul because I could not think of anything better, although I could’t figure out how it would be attached to a handle with this very specific shape.
-It can be held in the hand so may be it is a hand hammer stone, but for my (rather small) hand it is just a bit too big to be comfortable, but the design gives a bigger male hand possibly a firm grip, it is actually fitting many sizes of hands.
+I’ve called the artifact a maul so far because I could not think of anything better, although I could’t figure out how it would be attached to a handle with this very specific shape, my problem was its size and weight, which is heavy for one hand.
+It can be held in the hand though so may be it is a hand hammer stone as well, after all, but for my (rather small) hand it is just a bit too big to be comfortable, but the design gives a bigger male hand possibly a firm grip, it is actually fitting many sizes of hands if you know the right grip.

-On second thoughts I think it was made to be used with both hands because one side is bulkier than the other.
-Four sizes of hands get at least one good grip as the photo shows.
-So it seems not made for use by only one person, it’s a collective tool for different sizes of hand!
+On second thoughts I think it was made to be used with both hands because one side is bulkier than the other, most probably grinding.
+Four sizes of hands get at least one good grip.
+So it seems not made for use by only one person, it’s a collective tool for grinding for different sizes of hands! ( ‘and of heads’, we can add now 23/3/25)

 It is not like any of the pictures of mauls or pestles I could find on Internet.
-Compared to those it is also very sophisticated, as is usual in Orkney, and made of a really hard type of igneous rock, so the nearby pink local granite is the most likely source.
+Compared to those it is also very sophisticated, as is usual in Orkney, and made of a really hard type of igneous rock, so the nearby pink local granite is the most likely source of this telling treasure, coming from the ruined chamber at Marwick’s lagoon.
+A perfect sheltered fishing place.

 I’m sure an expert on stone-age tools could be more definite about this extra-ordinary piece